oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 {{% /notice %}}

 {{% notice note %}}
-In later versions of Kubernetes, it is possible to fine tune scheduling and eviction policies using [Pod Priority Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) in combination with the `serverPod.priorityClassName` Domain resource attribute.
+In later versions of Kubernetes, it is possible to fine tune scheduling and eviction policies using [Pod Priority Preemption](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) in combination with the `serverPod.priorityClassName` Domain field.
 Note that Kubernetes already ships with two PriorityClasses: `system-cluster-critical` and `system-node-critical`.
 These are common classes and are used to [ensure that critical components are always scheduled first](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/).
 {{% /notice %}}

 #### Java heap size and memory resource considerations